 Overview

-- Run tests post-change to capture new snapshots.
+- Run tests after changes to generate new snapshots.

 This article focuses on how to efficiently report bugs discovered during visual regression testing.